 How it works

-30-minute video call to identify the AI systems your business deploys, confirm which fall under SB24-205's high-risk definition, and scope the assessment.
+30-minute video call to identify the AI systems your business deploys, confirm which qualify as covered ADMT under SB 26-189, and scope the assessment.
 No obligation.

 You receive a written engagement letter with a fixed fee within one business day.
 Payment via Stripe, LawPay, or wire.
 Work begins once the engagement is signed.

-Share existing vendor contracts, privacy policies, AI inventories, and incident logs.
+Share existing vendor contracts, privacy policies, ADMT inventories, and any prior consumer-notice language.
 Short interviews with your team leads covering how AI is used and overseen day-to-day.

-Structured gap analysis against every SB24-205 duty.
+Structured gap analysis against every SB 26-189 duty.
 Prioritized remediation roadmap.
-Draft governance policy, consumer disclosure language, and incident response plan.
+Draft pre-use notice, adverse-outcome notice template, and meaningful human-review workflow.

 Written FAIIR certification letter and final report.
 Optional ongoing membership keeps policies current, tracks regulatory changes, and provides on-call attorney access.